bioinformaticsdotca/CloudComp_2017/module1_lab.md

 ### Description of the lab

 Welcome to the lab for Working with Big Cancer Data in the Collaboratory Cloud!

-This lab will take you through the steps to setup and configure your virtual machine with Docker packages and will show you how to access data in the Cloud.
+This lab will take you through the steps required to setup and configure your virtual machine with Docker packages, and will show you how to access data in the Cloud.

 After this lab, you will be able to:

 * Setup and launch a virtual machine
-* Setup and launch a Docker container
+* Install Docker and launch a container inside a virtual machine
-* Setup the icgc storage client packaged as a docker container
+* Setup the ICGC storage client packaged as a docker container
-* Learn how to access protected data in the Cloud using the icgc storage client
+* Learn how to access protected data in the Cloud using the ICGC storage client

 Things to know before you start:

-The lab may take between 1-2 hours, depending on your familiarity with Cloud Computing and alignment tasks.
+The lab may take between 1-2 hours, depending on your familiarity with Cloud Computing and Linux command line.

+**The project used by the lab is shared by all students, so please do not perform any actions on other students' virtual machines or other resources.**

 ### Requirements

 * Laptop connected to Internet
 * Web browser
+* SSH client (pre-installed on Linux or Mac, use the free Putty on Windows)
 * Collaboratory credentials (to be provided by lab assistants)

 **Note:** The Collaboratory credentials you are given for the workshop will only work during the workshop.